 I'm a big fan of speaker simulator technology.
 You just can't get that consistent, solid and totally controllable sound from microphones, without investing in resources that the vast majority of us would find quite impossible.

-Good enough for the likes of Iron Maiden and many more, the SPL Transducer has built itself a remarkable reputation in a very short space of time.
+Used by the likes of Iron Maiden and many more, the SPL Transducer has built itself a remarkable reputation in a very short space of time.

 This box sits between your amp and your 8Ω cab.
 Set your amp output impedance to 8Ω and you’re good to go.
 Delivering a consistent signal for recording and reducing the output to your cab by 50%, the Transducer allows you to record at lower sound pressure levels and gives huge flexibility over what you're recording.